 September is a month of celebration in Belize.
-The entire country is decked out in red, white and blue!
+The entire country is also colorful with red, white and blue!
 This small nation comes alive with an abundance of cultural and patriotic events celebrated throughout the month.

 Red, white and blue flags wave at you from car windows, while patriotic music blared from their radios.
 Flyers jump at you from lamp posts and the sides of buildings inviting you to a variety of pageants, concerts, and cultural events.

 An entire month is dedicated to the celebration of the country, its history, culture, and most importantly, it’s Independence.
 This is mainly due to the fact that Belizeans have way too much national pride for the celebrations to be contained in a mere 24 hours.
 It is the perfect time for cultural tourism, and this year Belize turns 36 years young under the theme “Belize: Confronting Challenges!
 Celebrating Triumphs!
 Renewing our Resolve!”

 Be sure to look out for the following events:

 SIR BARRY’S BELIKIN BASH ( AUG 31- SEPT 2)